Continuous Integration & Delivery For GitHub With TeamCity

 - ‘API Key’ is your NuGet API key which you can get from your NuGet account page.
 Just grab that GUID and paste it here.

 - ‘Packages to upload’ is set to ‘Humanizer.*.nupkg’ where Humanizer is the id of my NuGet package.
 The * is to match all NuGet packages and versions; e.g. ‘Humanizer.1.0.34.nupkg’ and ‘Humanizer.1.0.34.symbols.nupkg’.

 If you only want to deploy your package but not list them you can tick ‘Only upload package but do not publish it to feed’.

-Unlike our CI build, our CD build configuration doesn't need a build trigger because IMO it shouldn't happen automatically.
+###Build Triggers Unlike our CI build, our CD build configuration doesn’t need a build trigger because IMO it shouldn’t happen automatically.
 I want a CD build run to be a manual process so I can deploy to production any time I want.
 So I leave this empty.

-The 'Publish NuGet Package' build step depends on 'Humanizer.*.nupkg' but doesn't know where to get it from; so we have to somehow resolve it.
-We can do that using build 'Dependencies'.
-Click on the 'Dependencies' on the left navigation bar:
+###Getting deployable artifacts The ‘Publish NuGet Package’ build step depends on ‘Humanizer.*.nupkg’ but doesn’t know where to get it from; so we have to somehow resolve it.
+We can do that using build ‘Dependencies’.
+Click on the ‘Dependencies’ on the left navigation bar: